 The Organ Donation New Zealand website provides information and statistics about organ donation in New Zealand.

-Number of transplant operations in New Zealand from 2010–2014 published on the Organ Donation New Zealand website.
+General statistics about organ donation and transplantation in New Zealand and international numbers, published on the Organ Donation New Zealand website.

 The United Network for Organ Sharing (UNOS) publishes the latest numbers of people waiting for transplants in the USA and transplant operations on its homepage.